 That brings us to tonight.
 I was getting ready to make my usual Fish Tacos for dinner, which consists of very simple tilapia that is seasoned and baked.
 As I started to prepare everything, I realized that a crispy-coated fish sounded much better.
-I wasn’t sure what I would coat my fish in, but then I suddenly remembered my thoughts on the crispy Triscuits.
+I wasn’t sure what I would coat my fish in, but then I suddenly remembered my thoughts on the crispy Triscuit.

 Would it work?

 Well, that’s what I did and I think it turned out wonderful!
-The only thing I think I would change is that the ground Triscuits could have used a bit more seasoning – I’m thinking something spicy, like some crushed red pepper?
+The only thing I think I would change is that the ground Triscuit could have used a bit more seasoning – I’m thinking something spicy, like some crushed red pepper?
 But even still, I think what I did work out really well and I am happy to share it with all of you.

 Triscuit Fish Tacos

 Tilapia (I used about 2 pounds – you could easily use less or more)

 1 box Nabisco Triscuit (or similar type cracker – one box was enough to coat 2 lbs of fish with some leftover)

 Egg Beaters (or whole eggs or egg whites, if you prefer)

 Toppings, such as: shredded cabbage, shredded cheese, salsa (fruity salsas are particularly good), sour cream, avocado, etc. (optional)

 - Preheat oven to 375 degrees F. Prepare a baking pan by spraying with cooking spray or greasing it in your preferred manner.